Subtitles Are Superfluous

 .
 Especially as games rarely let you replay cutscenes if you happened to mishear something important.

 Sometimes games will go the opposite route and have subtitles that cannot be hidden, which can get annoying in its own right.
+Other games will simply copy and paste their script into the game, which tends to create inaccuracies if there was some ad-libbing or different drafts.

 Non-Video Game Examples